AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 | Up Flow Velocity| 2mm/s|

 ### Comparison Between One-stage and Two-stage
-To compare the particle removal efficiency of one- and two-stage coagulant addition directly, later in this semester, we manual conducted one-stage and two-stage experiment alternately, and had team members stay in the lab to monitor the variation of floc blanket and effluent turbidity.
+In order to compare the particle removal efficiency of one- and two-stage coagulant addition directly, later in this semester, we manual conducted one-stage and two-stage experiments alternately, and had team members stay in the lab to monitor the variation of floc blanket and effluent turbidity.

 When adding 4.5mg/l coagulant into the system, both one- and two-stage addition method can keep the effluent turbidity below 3 NTU constantly.
-The coagulant dosage was varied around 4.5ml/l by changing the coagulant pump speed while kept the concentration of PACl in the stock tank.
-In those trials, two-stage addition method always performed better than one-stage, the floc size is bigger and the effluent turbidity is around 20% lower.
+The coagulant dosage was varied around 4.5ml/l by changing the coagulant pump speed while keeping the concentration of PACl constant in the stock tank.
+In those trials, two-stage addition method always performed better than one-stage, as the floc size is bigger and the effluent turbidity is around 20% lower.
+As shown in Figure 10, the floc size was clearly bigger than that in Figure 6.